Akiyuki Shinbo: Mid-to-late 2010s (2014–2018)

 In 2014, Shinbo directed Nisekoi with Tatsuwa, Mekakucity Actors with Yase, the final arc to Monogatari Series Second Season, Hanamonogatari, with Itamura, and the first arc in Monogatari Series Final Season, Tsukimonogatari also with Itamura.
 Throughout the next several years, Shinbo continued to direct series with Shaft's other directors, including Gourmet Girl Graffiti (2015) with Tatsuwa, Nisekoi: (2015) with Miyamoto, The Beheading Cycle: The Blue Savant and the Nonsense Bearer (2016–17) with Yase, March Comes In like a Lion (2016–18) with Kenjirou Okada, the film Fireworks (2017) with Nobuyuki Takeuchi (assisted by Seimei Kidokoro), and Fate/Extra: Last Encore (2018) with Miyamoto.

 Manga author Chika Umino was a fan of Shinbo's works with Shaft and stated that she did not want an adaptation of March Comes In like a Lion unless it was a Shaft-Shinbo production.
 Her editor from Hakusensha, Ryou Tomoda, asked about the possibility of receiving an adaptation from the director and studio, but was told it would be impossible.
 However, the son of shogi player Torahiko Tanaka, Makoto Tanaka, who worked at Tohokushinsha Film, was a fan of Umino's manga, and approached Tomoda about adapting the anime.
 From there, Tomoda met with recently promoted Aniplex CEO Atsuhiro Iwakami about the prospects of a Shaft-Shinbo adaptation, and Iwakami met with Kubota and Shinbo, and they agreed to the project.
 Umino had originally wanted the series to have a similar aesthetic to Bakemonogatari, which she was a fan of, but Shinbo said that it wasn't a good idea; instead of the Bakemonogatari-esque background art Umino had in mind, for example, the series was made with a watercolor-style.
 Umino also wanted Akio Watanabe to design the characters for animation, but the schedule didn't align (instead, Shaft animator Nobuhiro Sugiyama designed the characters).

+Planning and produce[sic] Genki Kawamura gave permission for Shinbo to make an anime film adaptation of Shunji Iwai's live-action television film Fireworks in 2013.
+Iwai suggested scriptwriter Hitoshi Ōne for the film, and Kawamura was similarly eyeing his work.
+At the same time, Kawamura had seen Bakemonogatari and Puella Magi Madoka Magica, and was interested in working with Shinbo and Shaft.
+Initial planning for the film began with 7 to 8 members of the production team (including Ōne, Shinbo, Iwai, and Kawamura) meeting every two weeks for about half a year to discuss ideas.
+Although Shinbo said that he didn't contribute much to the discussion, Oone said that it was Shinbo's idea to change the age of the characters from elementary school students (as they are in the original film) to junior high students.
+Shinbo struggled to decide on whether the characters should be more comedic or realistic, but after reading Ōne's screenplay, decided that it would be okay to have a little of both, especially since he felt that the character designs (designed by Watanabe) suited such a mixture.